20 Fun Preschool Activities Using Everyday Items

 Required: Magazines or newspaper, paper, glue, scissors, and Popsicle sticks

-Have the kids go through magazines looking for picture they like.
-If the picture is really thin and has a hard time of standing straight up glue to a thicker piece of paper first.
-Once the glue has dried cut out and glue to Popsicle stick.
-Have them come up with an idea for a play or story and use their new made puppets.
+Some old magazines and popsicle sticks make a recipe for fun!
+Have the kids go through the magazines looking for pictures they like.
+If the picture is really thin and has a hard time standing straight up, glue to a thicker piece of paper first.
+Once the glue has dried, cut out and glue the picture to the popsicle stick.
+Have them come up with an idea for a play or story and use their newly-made puppets.

 Popcorn Tambourine